 Whether it's stage, screen, or television, writer-composer-lyricist LESLIE BRICUSSE is truly a master craftsman in every sense of the word!
 Five-time Tony Award winner; four-time Grammy Award nominee, and 10-time Oscar nominee and double Academy Award winner, Bricusse's "Talk to the Animals" from Doctor Dolittle (1967), and "The Candy Man" from Willy Wonka, co-written with Anthony Newley, have been embraced by children all over the world as two of the most hummable tunes on Earth!
 Among his other popular tunes: "Pure Imagination" and "The Oompa-Loompa Songs," also co-written with Tony Newley, from Willy Wonka; "Thank You Very Much" from Scrooge; "When You're Alone" from Hook; "Somewhere in my Memory" from Home Alone; and "Merry Christmas, Merry Christmas" from Home Alone 2 (all with John Williams).
 Oh yeah: Leslie and John wrote one other tune, for some girl named Lois Lane ....
 Anyway, Leslie lives in London with his wife Evie.

 Production Designer ANTHONY PRATT came to the Santa Claus team straight from having served in the same role on Paul McCartney's Give My Regards to Broad Street.
 He later joined Bob Ringwood on both Excalibur and Solarbabies, ultimately going on to serve as production designer for Paris by Night, Not Without My Daughter, Shining Through, Year of the Comet, Michael Collins --- and more recently, the movie version of Lord Lloyd Webber's Phantom, the HBO miniseries Band of Brothers, and the two-season HBO/BBC epic saga Rome.
 Also notorious for being Boris Karloff's great-nephew, Tony Pratt is a double Oscar and double Emmy nominee.
-He also production designed the Steven Spielberg/Tom Hanks HBO miniseries, The Pacific; and his latest effort as Production Designer is John Boorman's Queen and Country, the sequel to Hope and Glory.
+He also production designed the Steven Spielberg/Tom Hanks HBO miniseries, The Pacific; and his most recent effort as Production Designer was John Boorman's Queen and Country, the sequel to Hope and Glory.

 BOB RINGWOOD has been twice nominated for the Best Costume Design Oscar; his outstanding flair for intricate costume detail spotlights his work on such films as Dune, Excalibur, Solarbabies, Empire of the Sun, four Batman films, The Time Machine (2002), and Troy.

 PETER HOLLYWOOD's association with Team Salkind began when he was given the responsibilities of associate editor on Superman III.
 He was then assigned editing duties on Where is Parsifal? before being commissioned to write, direct and edit the Supergirl making-of documentary, as a temporary replacement for Iain Johnstone.
 After Santa Claus, Hollywood went on to edit Amazing Grace and Chuck, Terry Gilliam's Baron Munchhausen, Neverending Story 2, Sarafina!, Command Performance and Red Rose.
 Other editing credits for Peter: Hollow; Fever; Elfie Hopkins; and 247 Degrees Fahrenheit.
 He completed editing and post-production chores on Just Ate and The Lost Choices.
-His current editing assignment, status indeterminate, is the romantic farce We Are Tourists.
+His most recent editing assignment, status indeterminate, was the romantic farce We Are Tourists.

 When he died in September 1995, DEREK MEDDINGS left behind a visual effects legacy that few in his beloved London have been capable of matching both before and since: from the Salkinds' Supermovies, to the Supermarionation epics of Gerry and Sylvia Anderson, to most of the James Bond adventures, to a few additional projects in between: among them, Krull, Spies Like Us, Batman, Neverending Story 2 and 3, and Hudson Hawk.